Simple business plan examples

 - Travel extra mileage

-- Implant seed and observe them sprout and grow up
+- Implant seeds and observe them sprout and grow up

 - Offer improvisation